 It’s the law…

-… The 2012/2013 Winter Spare the Air season runs from November 1 through February 28 in the San Francisco Bay Area — including the North Bay (Napa County.)
+The 2013/2014 Winter Spare the Air season runs from November 1 through February 28. and includes the North Bay (Napa County.)

 Each day by 2 p.m., the Air District will issue an air quality forecast for the next day.
 If air quality is forecast to be unhealthy, a Winter Spare the Air Alert will be called.
 The alert will be in effect the entire next day, for a full 24 hours.

 When a Winter Spare the Air Alert is in effect, it is illegal to burn wood, manufactured fire logs, pellets, or any other solid fuels in your fireplace, woodstove, or outdoor fire pit.

 During the winter season, wood smoke is the largest source of harmful particulate pollution, or soot.
 These microscopic particles are so small that several thousand could fit on the period at the end of this sentence.